I sent a simple question to over 10,000 tennis players, coaches, and tennis parents:

 – You should approach the net in the following situations:

 1) serve and volley: if you have a powerful serve and notice your opponent tends to block it back slowly, you should move up to the net;

-2) if you play a “pusher” (somebody who just hits the ball back with little pace)
+2) if you play against a “pusher” (somebody who just hits the ball back with little pace);

-3) if you get a short ball which forces you to step closer to service line
+3) if you get a short ball that forces you to step closer to the service line;

 4) if you pulled your opponent wide and see a lot of court opening for you to go for a put-away; don’t hesitate – move up and take the next ball early.

 – To effectively approach the net, consider the following:

 1) hit the ball with slice (under-spin) – that keeps it low, impeding your opponent to hit the ball back down to your feet;

 2) attack the opponent’s weak side or send it down the line (you’ll be in a better position to cover the angles);

 3) expect to hit at least two volleys before you have the opportunity to put the ball away;